 No matter where you live, you can always choose a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
 This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to provide enough heat to your home to keep you warm and cozy.

 If you currently live in a region where you could go with either a heat pump or a furnace, there are a couple things to contemplate.
-Heat pumps are highly energy efficient since they utilize electricity to transfer heat from one section to another and do not actually have to produce heat themselves.
+Heat pumps are highly energy efficient since they use electricity to transfer heat from one area to another and do not actually have to produce heat themselves.
 They simply shift heat that already exists from one area to another, such as from outside your home to within your home.

-A furnace could sometimes be less pricey to install but tends to cost more to run due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.
+A furnace could sometimes be less pricey to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.

 Still not sure which heating system is right for you?
 No sweat!
 Call Midland Air Service Experts at 803-399-7208 and we’ll come out to review your options and provide you a complimentary in-home estimate.
 We look forward to hearing from you!